 Unconventional warfare is enormously personnel-intensive, but State and CIA told Congress that there would be no more need for unconventional warfare because there was no more need to “win hearts and minds” because there was no longer an opposing global ideology (Soviet communism) out there to counter.
 Europe was safe and history had ended; we could all go home and play in the sandbox.
 Etc..
 And throughout the 1990s, we did exactly that.

-Congress took almost everything out of the military services by cutting almost everything but machines (and, of course, the civilians who build them).
+Congress took almost everything out of the military services by cutting almost everything but machines (and, of course, the civilian voters who build them).
 The hit was most dramatic in the Army – which was left with nothing but front-line conventional combat units (10 Regular infantry divisions), plus, here and there, a few old hands in certain specialized areas of expertise.
 Into the trash cans went all those great 1970s manuals on unconventional warfare.
 Professional Army HUMINT took a really huge cut, with the full agreement of the CIA.
 CIA, like State and USAID, then got really big boosts in personnel slots and funding, including contract hire money, for them to do whatever minor such “nation-building” or “unconventional warfare” tasks might need to be done in the future.
+State was now in charge of winning any hearts and minds that needed to be won (or bought).

-Less than a decade later Americans woke up to the fact that there was “suddenly” a whole NEW opposing global ideology out there (Islamic militant extremism), one that had been simmering all along in the background, and one that was not only stateless, but 100% unconventional – without one single machine in its possession.
+In one of the most glaring governmental analysis failures in world history, less than a decade later Americans woke up to the fact that there was “suddenly” a whole NEW opposing global ideology out there (Islamic militant extremism).
+Of course, it had been simmering all along in the background, and it was not only stateless, but 100% unconventional – without one single machine in its possession.
 CIA, State and USAID had that ten years to get ready for their new missions, but they had done nothing.
 They had simply taken, and swallowed, the slots and the money and continued to run on auto-pilot.
-The last 12 years have clearly shown that all three government agencies are simply not up to the task.
+The first fifteen years of the 21st century clearly demonstrated that all three government agencies are simply not up to the task.
 Now no one is in change, because no one understands what’s going on in the bigger picture.
 And, worse, civilians, including contractors and bureaucrats, need a “safe and secure environment” to work their “nation-building” magic; but, of course, you do “nation-building” in order to get a “safe and secure environment”.

 When handed the mission to go after al Qaeda, one of the first things the CIA wanted was to have the Pentagon set up detention centers to hold agency prisoners on American military bases overseas.
 That would have subjected the prisons to traditional military rules, kept “enhanced interrogation techniques” out of the picture, and avoided all the subsequent problems experienced by the CIA.
 But Secretary of Defense Rumsfeld turned down that idea.
 He had just been instructed to go to war, and he knew he didn’t have nearly enough soldiers to do that.
 He was desperately clawing back as many soldiers as possible from forgotten outposts all over the globe and replacing them with inadequately prepared National Guard (NG) people.
 He certainly couldn’t afford to divert a whole bunch of front-line combat soldiers to go play jailer for an agency that had claimed they could do the job better.
 Civilians have a tendency to view soldiers as soldiers, all the same widgets, etc., but there is a universe of difference between offensive fluid military operations and defensive static military operations.
 They each require a completely different mind-set, tactics, training, leadership, equipment, etc..
 Rumsfeld simply could no longer do what the CIA wanted him to do.
 Like all the other “Great Peace Dividend” decisions, this one, too, was never really thought through – which was a main reason why egghead Rumsfeld always seemed to be pissed off.
 Having actually lived through all the Church Commission investigations during the 1970s, he also knew about the UCMJ, about limits on interrogations, etc., but he was also tasked with putting together enough people to fight a shooting war, and a lot of those people were inadequately led and trained week-end warrior types who needed to get up to snuff.
 Then one of the first things to smack him in the face was the colossal mess at a prison in Iraq – a very public mess caused by inadequately vetted, trained and led National Guard MPs that was doing little more than costing the lives of more combat soldiers.

-I am NOT persuaded by any whining about “poor morale” at the CIA as a result of the released report, or anything else arising from its release.
+I am NOT persuaded by any whining about “poor morale” at the CIA as a result of the released Senate report, or anything else arising from its release.
 What is described in the report was wrong.
 And all the agonizing hand-wringing attention is far too focused on a very small piece of the whole.
 There’s no consideration of the broader impacts, the “unintended consequences”.
 These things don’t go through a life cycle in a totally isolated vacuum, regardless of all its inherent self-serving secrecy.
 Has anyone noticed the morale of the US Regular Army over the last few years?
+Many of these guys have seen more combat time than anyone did during World War II.
 Now we are once again firing those soldiers by the tens of thousands.
 Brilliant.
 But maybe not.
 These days our ground soldiers are killing themselves faster than the enemy can kill them.
 Now that’s “morale”.
 And, just in case no one has noticed, our enemy seems to have no problem recruiting new replacements to its cause, thanks in no small part to the propaganda utility to them of our own behavior.

-If the military had a problem like this, the immediate answer would be to summarily fire one or two or three senior generals who had devoted their entire lives to serving their nation in the toughest arena there is and banish them to a further life of shame and total anonymity.
+If the military had a problem like the CIA’s, the immediate answer would be to summarily fire one or two or three senior generals who had devoted their entire lives to serving their nation in the toughest arena there is and banish them to a further life of shame and total anonymity.
 “Problem solved.”
-Then the military justice system would go about prosecuting any of those directly involved.
+Then the military justice system would go about prosecuting any of those directly involved and putting them in jail.
 It would make zero difference what civilian instructions had been given to those generals earlier, or what the circumstances were.
-Except for our military, accountability has become one of the most twisted self-serving concepts in our screwed-up society.
+Except for our military, “responsibility” has become one of the most twisted self-serving concepts in our screwed-up society.
 No, I am not persuaded by whining bureaucrats or sanctimonious politicians.
-In our society, all self-inflated idiots have “responsibility”; they just don’t have accountability (which, of course, is an oxymoron).
+In our society, all self-inflated government idiots have “responsibility”; they just don’t have accountability (which, of course, is an oxymoron).

 It’s all Baby Boomer Brilliance.
 It’s all about short cuts, quick fixes and easy answers.
 We simply do NOT know what we are doing.